Homemade Baba Ganoush on The GrillJump to Recipe

-I’m declaring this Grilled Baba Ghanoush recipe my appetizer of summer and summer has just started!
+I’m declaring this Homemade Baba Ganoush recipe my appetizer of summer and summer has just started!
+Making Baba Ganoush on the grill is pretty much the only way to go and the resulting smokey eggplant dip is something I crave!

 This recipe is so wonderful because if you are firing up the grill anyway, it’s as easy as tossing on a few eggplants and letting them get nice and charred and then blending them with a few simple pantry ingredients.

-You can serve this baba ghanoush (or baba ganoush?) with SO many things.
+You can serve this baba ganoush (or baba ghanoush?) with SO many things.
 Toss it out on a platter with sliced vegetables, warmed pita bread, or serve it as a spread with sandwiches.
 Go crazy and put it on a burger.
 No seriously.
 It’s delicious!

 This is a really classic Middle Eastern spread that doesn’t get as much love as hummus but, in my mind, is just as delicious.
 If made correctly, it’s creamy and smooth, but also has some smokey undertones from the charred eggplant that makes up the dip.
 You can dip almost anything in it, just like hummus, or use it on sandwiches or wraps!